NgSekLong/SelectUrCAS/README.md

 # Select Ur CAS

-*This project assume you already know about CAS https://github.com/apereo/cas*
+*This project assume you already know about Apereo CAS https://github.com/apereo/cas*

 ## Introduction

-A common question for starter of CAS usually is something like this: "How can I use `XXXXX` authentication, with an `XXXXX` technology cluster, and with `XXXXX` technology enabled?"
+A common question for starter of CAS usually is something like this: "How can I use `XXXXX` authentication, with an `XXXXX` ticket registry cluster, and with `XXXXX` protocol enabled?"

-While being incredibly well documented, CAS does seems daunting for starter.
+This shows that CAS while being incredibly powerful and well documented, it is definitely daunting for beginners.
+This project, **Select Ur CAS** is a project aims to tackle this issue.

-**Select Ur CAS** is a project aims to provide a customizable full stack CAS example, so you can have a solid example to work on top of when you start your project.
+**Select Ur CAS** is a project aims to provide a customizable full stack CAS example, so you can have a solid example to work on top of when you start building your own CAS server.

 Here's an architecture diagram to show the possibilty of **Select Ur CAS**: